NiuTrans/NASPapers/README.md

 # Paper Lists of Neural Architecture Search

 In this document, we list the papers published from 2017 to August 2020 on Neural Architecture Search (NAS).
-We categorize these papers into popular topics, and collect the code and citations for them.
+We categorize these papers into popular topics, and collect the code for them.

 ## Outline